 I never vow’d nor sigh’d in vain

 The fair are pleas’d to give us pain,

 And tho’ I talk’d of wounds and smart,

 Love’s pleasures only touched my heart.

-In the first line of the second stanza the speaker declares that she never made an effort, vow or sigh, useless.
+In the first line of the second stanza, the speaker declares that she never made an effort, vow or sigh, useless.
 Everything she did successfully.
 There was no breath wasted.
 All the statements she made were “well reciev’d” and believed by those who heard them.
 She was utterly convincing in what she said.

-In the next lines she describes what it is about “The fair” that attract those who are not.
+In the next lines, she describes what it is about “The fair” that attracts those who are not.
 She is speaking as someone who knows, but as if she is not one of the “fair” of whom she speaks.
 The speaker knows that the most beautiful and grand people are always willing and happy to “give us pain.”
 The “us” refers to those deemed “lesser.”
 These would be the martyrs who sacrificed themselves for the speaker.

 Additionally, she knows that the wishes of “the fair” are easily met.
 A beautiful person does not have to wait long for someone to do as they wish.

 In the couplet that concludes this stanza the speaker returns to her own personal experience and says that she spoke with the “martyrs” of “wounds and smart.”
 She discussed a variety of topics and subjects, but the only thing which really mattered to her was “Love’s pleasures.”
 They were the only emotions that “touched [her] heart.”